 Important Info for Riding the Zip Line in Vegas:

-The lower zip line (the one I went on) costs $25 with the higher ‘zoomline’ setting you back $45.
+The lower zip line (the one I went on) costs $25 with the higher ‘zoomline’ setting you back $45 (at time of writing).
 If you go on either of them before 6:00pm, you can save yourself $5.
 The shorter zip line takes you halfway down Fremont Street, finishing between the Four Queens and Fremont casinos whilst the ‘zoomline’ takes you the entire length of Fremont Street, ending at the historic Golden Gate casino.

 If you enjoyed this post, why not pin it for later?